Timeline of Cardiff history: The regeneration of Cardiff Bay and the city

 1987: The Cardiff Bay Development Corporation was established to transform derelict land that had been Cardiff docks into Cardiff Bay.

 1988: The new County Hall was completed in Cardiff Bay.
 The Grangetown Link Road opens.

 1989: Cardiff Athletics Stadium was opened in Leckwith.

 1995: The Butetown Link Road opens.

 1996: Cardiff became a unitary authority in a local government reorganisation of 1996.
 Cardiff reverted to its previous status of administratively-independent city.

 1997: Wales voted in favour of a Welsh Assembly in a national referendum, but Cardiff again voted against it.

 1999: The Millennium Stadium was opened to host the final of the 1999 Rugby World Cup.
 The Cardiff Bay Barrage was opened.

 2001: The 2001 Census showed that the population of Cardiff was 305,353.

 2004: The Wales Millennium Centre was opened.

 2006: The Senedd, the new debating chamber for the Welsh Assembly, was opened.

 2008: Cardiff International Pool opened to the public at the International Sports Village in Cardiff Bay on 12 January, replacing the Wales Empire Pool that had been demolished in 1997 to make way for the Millennium Stadium.
 The National Eisteddfod was held in Cardiff.

 2009: Cardiff City Stadium and Cardiff International Sports Stadium both opened, while Ninian Park was demolished, which was part of the Leckwith development.
 The new Central Library opened in March.

 2010: Cardiff International White Water, a whitewater rafting centre, opened on 26 March at the International Sports Village.

 2011: Wales voted in favour of extending the lawmaking powers of the Welsh Assembly in a national referendum.
 This time Cardiff also voted "yes" to more powers, with over 61% of its people supporting the change.
 The 2011 Census showed that the population of Cardiff was 346,100, its highest actual recorded figure.

 2013: Cardiff City was promoted in the 2012–13 to football's Premier League, 51 years since they were last in football's top tier in 1962, but the first since the Premier League came into being.
 They were relegated at the end of the 2013–14 season.

 2016: Ice Arena Wales opened to the public, while the previous temporary structure, the Cardiff Arena closed.

 2017: The first phase of the Eastern Bay Link Road opened, which will eventually complete the Peripheral Distributor Road around Cardiff.

 2019: The BBC's New Broadcasting House opens in Central Square.

 2020: William Morgan House, a UK Government office building for HM Revenue and Customs (HMRC) and the UK's Department for International Trade, Cabinet Office and the office of the Secretary of State for Wales opened.

+2024: Cardiff Bus Interchange opened on 30 June, nearly 9 years after the Cardiff Central bus station closed.